Carlo Cattaneo: 1848 revolution

-When the revolution of 1848 broke out, Cattaneo became one of the leaders of the insurrection against the Austrians, known as the Five Days of Milan (18–22 March 1848).
-Together with the young democrats Enrico Cernuschi, Giulio Terzaghi and Giorgio Clerici he formed a council of war which, having its headquarters at Palazzo Taverna in via Bigli, directed the operations of the insurgents.
+Cattaneo was a moderate Italian patriot.
+He supported the revolutions of 1848 and moved to Lombardy where a revolutionary council took control of the city administration.
+Cattaneo became one of the leaders of the insurrection against the Austrian Empire, known as the Five Days of Milan (18-22 March 1848).
+Together with the young democrats Enrico Cernuschi, Giulio Terzaghi, and Giorgio Clerici he formed a council of war which, having its headquarters at Palazzo Taverna in via Bigli, directed the operations of the insurgents.

 When on March 18 Field Marshal Radetzky, feeling that the position of the Austrian garrison was untenable, sounded the rebels as to their terms, some of the leaders were inclined to agree to an armistice which would give time for the Piedmontese troops to arrive (Piedmont had just declared war), but Cattaneo insisted on the complete evacuation of Lombardy.
 Again, on 21 March, Radetzky tried to obtain an armistice, and Durini and Borromeo were ready to grant it, for it would have enabled them to reorganize the defences and replenish the supplies of food and ammunition, which could only last another day.
 However, Cattaneo replied:

 The enemy having furnished us with munitions thus far, will continue to do so.
 Twenty-four hours of victuals and twenty-four hours of hunger will be many more hours than we shall need.
 This evening, if the plans we have just arranged should succeed, the line of the bastions will be broken.
 At any rate, even though we should lack bread, it is better to die of hunger than on the gallows.

 On the expulsion of the Austrians the question arose as to the future government of Milan and Italy.
 Cattaneo was an uncompromising republican and a federalist; so violent was his dislike of the Piedmontese monarchy that when he heard that King Charles Albert had been defeated by the Austrians, and that Radetzky was marching back to reoccupy Milan, he exclaimed:

 Good news, the Piedmontese have been beaten.
 Now we shall be our own masters; we shall fight a people's war, we shall chase the Austrians out of Italy, and set up a Federal Republic.